Text by CLOT Magazine

 This summer Goldsmiths Centre of Contemporary Arts features several new projects for Episodes – an ongoing series of solo shows that run alongside and starkly contrast the main exhibitions.
 Ranging across a variety of media and events, the purpose of Episodes is to create a platform for new artistic practices by allowing emerging creatives to experiment, innovate, and have their voices heard.
-The 2019 programme includes Adam Christensen’s I’m Not Done With You Yet exploring New York’s Disco culture of the seventies, Roland Carline’s project consisting of a film and a series of performances, and Corey Hayman’s Plastic Sounds of Dark Matter.
+The 2019 programme includes Adam Christensen’s I’m Not Done With You Yet, exploring New York’s Disco culture of the seventies, Roland Carline’s project consisting of a film and a series of performances, and Corey Hayman’s Plastic Sounds of Dark Matter.

-Corey Hayman, Goldsmiths University alumnus, is a London-based interdisciplinary artist whose practice focuses on the exploration of ethnic and societal identities.
-Working in a variety of media from film and photography to sculpture, drawing, and documentation, Hayman draws on personal experiences with issues of ethnicity, sex, and class and their role in current social, political, and economic climate.
-Her work aims to form bonds between diverse materials to investigate afro-pessimism, the ‘hauntology of blackness’, and the ideas of progress and capitalism.
+Corey Hayman, a Goldsmiths University alumnus, is a London-based interdisciplinary artist whose practice explores ethnic and societal identities.
+Working in various media, from film and photography to sculpture, drawing, and documentation, Hayman draws on personal experiences with issues of ethnicity, sex, and class and their role in the current social, political, and economic climate.
+Her work aims to form bonds between diverse materials to investigate Afro-pessimism, the ‘hauntology of blackness’, and the ideas of progress and capitalism.

-Plastic Sounds of Dark Matter runs between July 17th and August 11th, 2019 at Goldsmiths CCA, London.
+Plastic Sounds of Dark Matter runs between July 17 and August 11, 2019, at Goldsmiths CCA, London.